Houston toad: General habitat

-A breeding habitat for male frogs to gather and females are able to lay eggs.
+A breeding habitat for male frogs to gather and for females to lay eggs.
 Also where the larvae develop into tadpoles and transfer into a terrestrial area.

 The Houston toad is generally found in areas with loose, sandy soils greater than 40 in in depth and large rolling uplands.
 Slow-moving or still bodies of water that last at least 30 days are needed for breeding and tadpole development.
 The toad's original range covered 12 counties in Texas; currently, it is believed to occur in nine counties.
 However, choruses have only been actually reported in three counties since 2000, representing a seventy-five percent overall reduction in twenty years.
 Vegetation of its preferred habitat includes loblolly pine, post oak, bluejack oak, yaupon holly, curly threeawn, and little bluestem.
 They are typically found in water sources such as shallow ponds, rain pools, flooded fields, or man-made ponds which can occur for up to 30 days during the breeding and egg/tadpole development process.